-Painted Rocks Reservoir is formed by a dam stretching across the West Fork canyon.
-As you approach the reservoir on Route 473 the dam is quite obvious.
-The 565 acre lake was created in 1939 when the dam was first constructed.
-The dam is 143 feet tall, stretches 800 feet and can store up to 45,000 acre-feet of water.
+The Painted Rocks dam stretches across the West Fork canyon to form the reservoir.
+As you approach on Route 473 the dam is quite obvious.
+The 565-acre lake was created in 1939 when the dam was first constructed.
+The dam is 143 feet tall, stretches 800 feet, and can store up to 45,000 acre-feet of water.

 Painted Rocks Reservoir is an important water storage facility.
-Each year the reservoir fills in the spring from snow melt.
-The stored water is released all summer to support irrigation, stockwater and to benefit fish & wildlife.
-The annual filling and draw-down of the reservoir means that the lake level changes a lot depending on the time of year.
+Each year the reservoir fills in the spring from snowmelt.
+The stored water is released all summer to support irrigation, stock water, and benefit fish & wildlife.
+The annual filling and draw-down of the reservoir results in a lake level that changes a lot depending on the time of year.

 USFS Recreation Sites

 The Painted Rocks Recreation Area is in the Bitterroot National Forest’s West Fork Ranger District.
 Painted Rocks and the surrounding forests are used for hiking, backpacking, fishing, hunting, mountain biking, cross country skiing, snowmobiling, and more.
 The Forest Service has a lot of access in the West Fork Ranger District.

 Little Boulder Bay

 The main boat ramp at Painted Rocks is the Little Boulder Bay Boating Site at the north end of the lake.
 The site is paved with a good boat ramp and plenty of parking.
 There is no camping at the Little Boulder Bay access but there are vault toilets.
 The Little Boulder Bay access is the most popular access for day use boating.
 When the lake level is low in late summer this is often the only boat ramp that reaches water deep enough for a boat launch.

 Slate Creek Access